git-pull/tao-of-tmux/manuscript/09-command-line-kungfu.md

 (@).
 So windows are kind of like referencing / messaging a user on a social networking website.

-Panes are the fun one, represented by the percent sign (%).
-Just like the default prompt for [csh](https://en.wikipedia.org/wiki/C_shell) and [tcsh](https://en.wikipedia.org/wiki/Tcsh).
-Hey, makes sense, since panes are your pseudoterminals.
+Panes are the fun one, represented by the percent sign (%), like the default prompt for [csh](https://en.wikipedia.org/wiki/C_shell) and [tcsh](https://en.wikipedia.org/wiki/Tcsh).
+Hey, makes sense, since panes are pseudoterminals!

 To give you an idea of the possibilities of where you can use targets, here are the commands with you can use targets: